WilliamQLiu/williamqliu.github.io/_posts/2015-05-30-git-commands.md

 Funny story: When I first ran this, I accidentally put the passwords.txt file in Git.
 I had to rerun BFG to remove the passwords file.
 Oops.

+##<a id="featurebranch">Feature Branch Workflow</a>

+The __Feature Branch Workflow__ is a git workflow where all feature development takes place in a dedicated branch instead of the __master__ branch.
+This means that the master branch will only contain valid code and that work on a particular feature does not disturb the main code.

+##<a id="gitflow">GitFlow Workflow</a>

+GitFlow is a specific type of workflow for larger projects and is built off of the __Feature Branch Workflow__.
+The branch structure is slightly more complicated by having more specific roles to different branches and adding in tags around a project release.

+  * Historical Branches - instead of a single master branch, there is now __master__ and __develop__
+  * Feature Branches - each feature resides in its own branch.
+Feature branches branch from __develop__ instead of master.
+  * Once develop has enough features for a release, you fork a release branch off of develop.
+No new features are added and only bug fixes, document generation are added.
+Once this is ready to ship, the release gets merged into __master__ and tagged with a version number.
+Once merged back to master, we merge back into develop.